"Can you give tips on how to stay connected when you feel irritable? I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

 if they're picking up and expressing the anxieties of the adults around them.
 With kids like this, you may need to be higher energy, even a bit outrageous.

 "What do you mean, NO?!
 I'm the Queen of the Jungle, and when I say it's time, it's time!
 You want to hear my loud roar?
 Rooooaaarrrr!....Bet you can't roar that loud!
 Oh, my, listen to you!!
 Oh, my poor ears!
 You have a mighty powerful roar!!!
 Okay, but who's stronger?
 Put your hands up against mine and see if you can push me across the room....Oh, no!
 How did you get so strong?"

 This gets both of you giggling, gets out a lot of energy, and completely shifts the dynamic so that five minutes later, you and your child are a team once

 again.
 After matching the high-intensity, you can even help your child down-shift his energy level:

 "But can you do a mouse squeak?
 I bet you can't squeak as softly as I can...
 See, I know mouse language...Squeak, squeak, squeak...
 Guess what I was saying?"

 4. Look for a win-win solution by seeing it from his point of view.
 Focus on what really matters, not on controlling your child to get

 your way.
-If you're in a standoff, reconnect with your child by acknowledging what he wants at the same time that you clarify what you need.
+If you're in a standoff, reconnect with your child by acknowledging what she wants at the same time that you clarify what you need.
 If you

-can actually see the situation from your child's perspective, you've just reconnected, even if you can't give him exactly what he wants.
+can actually see the situation from your child's perspective, you've just reconnected, even if you can't give her exactly what she wants.